PowerShell/DscResources/CONTRIBUTING.md

 Not all resources currently have tests.
 This does not mean that you do not have to write tests for your changes.
-If you find that the test file for a resource is missing or one the folders in the structure outlined above is missing, please create it.
+If you find that the test file for a resource is missing or one of the folders in the structure outlined above is missing, please create it.
 You don't have to write the full set of tests for the resource if you are creating the file.
 You only need to test the changes that you made to the resource.